jayniz/meeseeks/README.md

 After checking out the repo, run `make build` - you need only docker on your machine, no ruby, rvm, or any of that.

+### Launch a shell or console

+To try it out locally while developing, you can `make shell` to open a shell in a container where the gem's dependencies are installed, and you can use `make console` as an alias for entering `make shell` and `rake console`.

 ### Run the tests

 During development, you can just keep `make guard` running and it will test files as you edit them.
 You can also run `make test` to run all of the tests.